thoelf/Linux-Stream-Player/server_install.md

 Edit the filter settings to suit your needs.
 Add more file for the samplerates you want to support.

-Create a link to the configuration file you want to be default when playing with MPD, e.g.:
+Create a link to the configuration file you want to be default when playing with MPD, e.g.:<br/>
 ```sudo ln -s /etc/camilladsp_44100.yml /etc/camilladsp.yml```

 # Install a loopback interface